Undergraduate Program Environmental Science

-Environmental Science Bachelor's Degree or Minor Overview
+Environmental Science Bachelor's Degree and Minor Overview

 Whether you're interested in ecological fieldwork or environmental policy, the bachelor's degree in environmental science at PSU gives you the highly sought-after skills and understanding needed to deal with environmental systems as well as human impacts on those systems.